grwlf/vkhs/README.md

     main = runVK_ defaultOptions $ do
       Sized cnt cs <- getCountries
       forM_ cs $ \Country{..} -> do
-        liftIO $ putStrLn co_title
+        liftIO $ tputStrLn co_title

-When executed, the program asks for login/password and outputs list of countries known to VK.  `getCountries` and several other methods are defined in `Web.VKHS.API.Simple`. `vkq` application may be used as a more elaborated example.
+When executed, the program asks for login/password and outputs list of countries known to VK.  `getCountries` and several other methods are defined in `Web.VKHS.API.Simple`.

+The distribuption contains `./app/runhaskell` folder with a couple of examples.

 Debugging
 =========